MakiDizajnerica/laravel-multiemail/README.md

 use Illuminate\Foundation\Auth\User as Authenticatable;
 use MakiDizajnerica\MultiEmail\Contracts\HasMultipleEmails as HasMultipleEmailsContract;

-class User extends Authenticatable implement HasMultipleEmailsContract {
+class User extends Authenticatable implements HasMultipleEmailsContract {
     use HasMultipleEmails;